 You can use our declaration checklist to help you gather all the information you need to provide us with for your client’s automatic enrolment declaration.

 Automatic enrolment declaration of compliance checklist (PDF, 534kb, 2 pages)

 A full list of information you need to provide us with when you complete the declaration of compliance.

 When to complete the declaration

-The deadline for completing your client’s declaration of compliance is five calendar months from their staging date.
-For example, if your client’s staging date is 1 November 2016, you must submit the declaration to us no later than 31 March 2017.
+The deadline for completing your client's declaration of compliance is five calendar months from the start of their legal duties.
+For example, if your client's duties started on 1 November 2016, you must submit the declaration to us no later than 31 March 2017.

 If your client’s declaration deadline falls on a Saturday, Sunday or public holiday, you can provide the declaration on the next working day.

-You should make a start filling in details before your client’s staging date.
+You should make a start filling in details as early as possible.
 Filling in details as you go through the planning process will help you avoid missing your client’s deadline.

-Because the purpose of the declaration is to tell us about every person who was in employment on your client’s staging date, you won’t be able to complete it or submit it to us until after their duties have come into effect (for example, after their staging date, if they have one).
+Because the purpose of the declaration is to tell us about every person who was in employment when your client started to have legal duties, you won’t be able to complete it or submit it to us until after their duties have come into effect (for example, after their staging date, if they have one).